-PA Act 21 expanded grandparent custody and third party custody categories and added to those able to request custody of a child through its courts.
-Below is a summary of how the act has changed third party custody and grandparent child custody law in Pennsylvania.
-If you have further questions, contact a child custody lawyer near you.
+PA Act 21 expanded grandparent rights in PA and third party custody categories.
+It also added to those able to request child custody through its courts.
+Below is a summary of how the act has changed third party custody and grandparent rights in Pennsylvania.
+If you have further questions, contact a custody lawyer near you.

 Third Party Custody Rights

 Since 2011, Pennsylvania law has provided for three specific categories of people who could file for any form of custody:

 - a grandparent or great-grandparent (if very specific conditions are met); and